-These aren't your run-of-the-mill amphibians; these frogs are downright freaky.
+These aren't your run-of-the-mill amphibians.
+Here a few frogs that are freaky and fabulous.

 The purple frog, native to India's Western Ghats, is also sometimes called the pignose frog.
 It spends all but two weeks of the year—monsoon season—more than 26 feet underground, feeding on termites and emerging only to mate.
-Which apparently isn't easy for these frogs: Two purple frogs were recently caught mating on video for the first time ever, and—thanks to their wide bodies and stubby legs, which are well evolved for life underground, and not so much for getting it on—it involves a lot of scrambling on the male's part as he attempts to get on the much-larger female's back and hang on.
-You can see the video of the frogs doing their thing here.
+Which apparently isn't easy for these frogs: Two purple frogs were recently caught mating on video for the first time ever.
+Thanks to their wide bodies and stubby legs, which are well evolved for life underground, and not so much for getting it on, the act involves a lot of scrambling on the male's part as he attempts to get on the much-larger female's back and hang on.

-Breviceps fuscus has what humans might call "resting bitch face"—in fact, it's often called the world's grumpiest frog.
-(In a funny twist, its cousin, Breviceps macrops, has actually been dubbed the world's cutest frog, thanks in part to the little squeaks it makes.
-Go figure!)
-This 2-inch-long burrowing amphibian, which is capable of digging tunnels nearly 6 inches deep, is native to the southern coast of Africa.
+Breviceps fuscus is often called the world's grumpiest frog.
+(In a funny twist, its cousin, Breviceps macrops, has actually been dubbed the world's cutest frog, thanks in part to the little squeaks it makes.)
+This 2-inch burrowing amphibian, which is capable of digging tunnels nearly 6 inches deep, is native to the southern coast of Africa.
 When threatened, they'll puff themselves up so that they look bigger; sometimes they'll do this while they're burrowing so that whatever's after them can't pull them out.
-These guys know how to make mating go smoothly: The females secrete a sticky substance on their backs so the males don't fall off while the act is taking place; then, he'll hang out in the burrow and guard the eggs.
+These guys know how to make mating go smoothly: The females secrete a sticky substance on their backs, so the males don't fall off while the act is taking place; then, he'll hang out in the burrow and guard the eggs.

-This frog is also sometimes called the Horror Frog, and for good reason: When threatened, it breaks its own toes to produce claws, which puncture its toe pads on its hind feet, and uses them as weapons.
+This frog is also sometimes called the horror frog, and for good reason: When threatened, it breaks its own toes to produce claws, which puncture its toe pads on its hind feet, and uses them as weapons.
 Breeding males will grow hair-like strands on their sides that are actually skin and arteries, which might allow them to take in additional oxygen from the water while they're guarding their young.
+Yikes!